Dominate

-The Dominate is a periodisation of the Roman Empire during late antiquity.
-It followed the earlier period known as the Principate, with both these concepts of historiography invented by the historian Theodor Mommsen.
-The Dominate is now considered a near-obsolete term.
+The Dominate was a period traditionally used to describe the Roman Empire beginning with the reign of Emperor Diocletian (c.
+AD 284).
+The term Dominate is now rarely used as an analytical model in modern scholarship.

+Proposed in the 19th-century by the German scholar Theodor Mommsen, he contrasted it with the earlier Principate established by Augustus in 27 BC, which he interpreted as a system in which imperial authority was formally embedded within Roman Republican institutions.
+Mommsen argued that this later period marked a rupture in the constitutional basis of the empire, moving from one legitimised by a republican senate and people to one where the emperor became the state.

+Since the start of the 20th century, scholars have increasingly rejected this view of a rupture around the time of Diocletian.
+Although significant changes occurred, these developments are generally not seen as fundamentally altering the emperor's legal position within the Roman state or the basic structure of Roman governance.

 Background

 The historian Jochen Bleicken credits Theodor Mommsen with introducing the concepts of Principate and Dominate into the literature to periodise the Roman Imperial era.

-Based on lecture notes of Sebastian and Paul Hensen in Mommsen's lectures (1882-6) and that were published posthumously as part of his History of Rome, Mommsen explains the concept as follows:
+Based on lecture notes of Sebastian and Paul Hensen in Mommsen's lectures (1882–6) and that were published posthumously as part of his History of Rome, Mommsen explains the concept as follows:

 [MH.III, 1] The era of Diocletian bears the mark of decline, and does not attract our sympathy.
 The significance of this era, however, is all the greater because of this very decline and the paucity of intellectual resources at its disposal.
 The dominate of Diocletian and Constantine differs sharply from the principate's position, the Republic.
 The oriental ruler provides the model for the dominate.
 Whereas the unity of the Empire prevailed under the principate, the division of the Empire prevailed under the dominate.
 The nationalities divided into a Greek and Latin half.
 Whereas the principate had been Latin-Greek, the dominate was Greek-Latin.
 There was a different capital city; Italy loses its privileged status, and there is a complete reform of the administration.
 The military machines turns into an effective and mobile one; the principate had only frontier troops.
 Foreigners now join the army, above all Germans.
 An effective finance administration also develops and Constantine reintroduces the universally current gold coin, the Solidus.
 A new religion emerges which, although not exactly Christian, nevertheless still differs from that of the principate.

 Mommsen continued the distinction in [MH.III, 8]: